benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/3-Web-apps/1-Overview/_index.en.md

 ![CloudFormation stack outputs](/images/se-mod3-backend-display3.png)

 Wherever the instructions reference the "Key" names, enter the corresponding "Value".
-The values unique identify resources in your backend stack.
+The values uniquely identify resources in your backend stack.